MichaelCurrin/dev-cheatsheets/cheatsheets/python/builtins.md

 bad = Application("Testing...", "with plugin")  # Error: List[str] expected
 ```

- You have to use something like this [dataclass-type-validator](https://pypi.org/project/dataclass-type-validator/).
-Or perhaps MyP
+Or you could use a separate package like [dataclass-type-validator](https://pypi.org/project/dataclass-type-validator/).